 Drama games for kids and teens is a fantastic way for drama teachers to keep students engaged and interested in acting.
-Acting games and exercises are great for drama or comedy practice.
+Acting games for acting practice.

 Monologue Blogger’s aim is to provide helpful acting tips and articles for actors and drama teachers alike.

 Acting games are important for drama class because it opens students up to a world full of imagination, fun, collaboration, experience and self-reliance.

 7 Theatre Games for Kids and Teens